❓ Why Did My Card Payment Fail Even Though Money Was Deducted from My Account?

 ✅ What You Should Do Next

-• Contact your bank: If the money is not released after 7 business days, your bank can provide more information about the authorization and release.
+Contact your bank: If the money is not released after 7 business days, ask your bank to clarify their process for releasing pre-authorization holds and provide the transaction details.

-• Wait and try again: Some technical issues resolve themselves after a short time
+Wait and try again: Some technical issues resolve themselves after a short time- Document your communications: Save copies of correspondence with support teams or your bank to streamline follow-ups.